clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupd-guide.rst

 Perform a Manual Update
 =======================

-You can update to a specific verion or accept the latest as the default with no arguments.
+You can update to a specific version or accept the latest as the default with no arguments.
 Initiate a manual update:

 .. code-block:: bash